K\"ahler metrics and toric Lagrangian fibrations: Introduction

+\begin{theorem*} A toric Hamiltonian $\T$-space is a classical symplectic toric manifold if and only if the associated Delzant space has trivial affine holonomy. \end{theorem*}

-with $\mu(S)=\Delta$.
-This is done for general Delzant subspaces in \cite{Maarten}.
-Here, for a large class of Delzant subspaces, we give another construction in the spirit of Delzant's original construction.
+Given an integral affine manifold $M$ and a Delzant domain $\Delta\subset M$, the classification mentioned above requires the construction of a toric $\T$-space $\mu:(S,\omega)\to M$ with $\mu(S)=\Delta$.
+This is done for general Delzant domains in \cite{Maarten}.
+Here, for a large class of Delzant domains, we give an alternative construction in the spirit of Delzant's original construction.
 This is the content of the following theorem (see Section \ref{sec:delzant} for details).

-\begin{theorem*} Let $\Delta\subset M$ be a finite type Delzant subspace with $d$ facets.
-Every toric $\T$-space with moment map image $\Delta$ can be realized as a symplectic quotient
+\begin{theorem*} Let $\Delta\subset M$ be a finite type Delzant domain with $d$ facets.
+Every toric $\T$-space with moment image $\Delta$ can be realized as a symplectic quotient